 Positive attitudes and behaviors on the part of the students play a major role in planning and carrying out worthwhile school activities.

 For security purposes, parents are required to escort their children to the office and sign them in when arriving late.
-Students arriving after 8:15 AM will receive a late pass to give to their teacher for admission into class.
+Students arriving late will receive a late pass to give to their teacher for admission into class.

 You are encouraged to visit your child's classroom and your school.
 For security reasons, all visitors must sign in at the main office and obtain a visitor's pass.
 At the end of the visit, the badge must be returned to the office.